 MBD are Kiwi Rail’s preferred supplier for specialist hi-rail plant, operators and civil plant and equipment to service the entire West Coast rail network and have been since 2007.
 We are fully committed to Kiwi Rail, building and maintaining an excellent track record and becoming highly respected in the industry.
 During this relationship with Kiwi Rail, we have been involved with all routine aspects of the day-to-day maintenance work including re-sleepering, re-railing, assembling and installing turnouts, mudspots, EM80 faults, cleaning out drains, dock and drifting, transposing rail, track tamping, vegetation clearance and culvert installation.

 We have always made ourselves available for emergency works 24 hours a day, 7 days a week to supply the necessary people, plant, equipment and practical solutions to problems that are threatening to or have closed the rail corridor.
 This includes reinstating rail embankments, clearing slips, assisting with derailments and carrying out rock protection projects around bridge abutments and for track stabilization to reinstate the operation of the rail corridor.

 Our highly experienced staff are trained and qualified to work within the live rail corridor.
 They hold the relevant levels of Track Protection certifications which allow them to place protection and work on track unsupervised.
 We have our own radio call sign which enables us to apply for, set up and operate our own work sites within the rail environment.

 All of our hi-rail machines and vehicles are certified by Kiwi Rail to operate on the rail corridor.
-Machines are equipped with all the required safety equipment, fire suppression equipment as well as being fitted with train control radios.
+Machines are equipped with all the required safety equipment, E-Stops, fire suppression equipment as well as being fitted with train control radios.
 These allow the operators to maintain contact with train control and can be immediately advised of any changes on track.